This second article of the Tokyo Japan Series covers Day 1 of our trip last November 2018. It mainly focus on our arrival in Tokyo and Roppongi.

 - Who are you travelling with?

-I simply told him that I’m travelling with some school mates from college.
+I simply told him that I’m traveling with some schoolmates from college.
 He stamped my passport right after and let me through.

 The flight time from Cebu to Tokyo is approximately 4 hours and 35 minutes.
 Be sure to prepare something to kill time.
 You can watch a movie, read a book, play some games, or just sleep.
 Personally, I slept throughout the flight.